Halley's Comet: 1910

 I came in with Halley's comet in 1835.
 It is coming again next year, and I expect to go out with it.
 It will be the greatest disappointment of my life if I don't go out with Halley's comet.
-The Almighty has said, no doubt: 'Now here are these two unaccountable freaks; they came in together, they must go out together.'
+The Almighty has said, no doubt: "Now here are these two unaccountable freaks; they came in together, they must go out together."

 Twain died on 21 April 1910, the day following the comet's subsequent perihelion.
 The 1985 fantasy film The Adventures of Mark Twain was inspired by the quotation.

-Halley's 1910 apparition is distinct from the Great Daylight Comet of 1910, which surpassed Halley in brilliance and was actually visible in broad daylight for a short period, approximately four months before Halley made its appearance.
+Halley's 1910 apparition is distinct from the Great Daylight Comet of 1910, which surpassed Halley in brilliance and was visible in broad daylight for a short period, approximately four months before Halley made its appearance.